uadmin/uadmin/docs/api.rst

 |

-Create a back-end validation function inside the todo.go.
+First of all, create a back-end validation function inside the todo.go.

 .. code-block:: go